illegal-instruction-co/II-ExternalHookingLib/README.md

 External hooking ( target internal byte patching protection )

-I wonder if there is a way to throw an external hook on processes with internal byte checks?
+I wonder if there is a way to throw an external hook on processes with bypassing internal byte checks?
 Or am I just being silly?

 As you can see in the attachment below, the injected dll has the same linear address in the internal process and the target process: https://prnt.sc/23ahe9p